jaidencode/Unix-Optrix/README.md

 - Prompts for a kernel path (the input is currently ignored but demonstrates the interface).
 - Loads the kernel from the disk image into memory at `0x1000`.
+- The bootloader now loads the kernel in a loop so images larger than a single BIOS read can be handled.
 - Initializes a simple GDT and switches the CPU to 32-bit protected mode.
 - Jumps to the kernel entry point.
 - Sets the classic 80x25 text mode and jumps directly to the kernel.